BrandonJenkins14/docs-site/docs/contribute/contributing-to-doc.md

 In addition to being familiar with the Zowe community and how we work together, you will need to sign the CNCF Contributor License Agreement.
 The Contributor License Agreement defines the terms under which you contribute to Zowe documentation.
 Contributions to Zowe documentation are reviewed before being committed to the repository.
 Committing chnges to the Zowe repository requires additional access rights.
 See https://github.com/zowe/community/blob/master/COMMITTERS.md.
 Also see Participating in Zowe Documentation for more details about roles and permissions.

 ## Getting Started Checklist
-If you are ready to get started contributing to thhe Zowe Documentation repository, complete these preliminary tasks.
+If you are ready to get started contributing to thhe Zowe Documentation repository:
 * Verify that you have completed all of the items in [Before You Get Started<a name="start"></a>](#before-you-get-started).
-* If you are not yet a committer, fork the repository, (double check with someone if forking is always required)
 * Familiarize yourself with the documentation repository and the website's static site generator. (uh, what?)
-* Verify you can open a pull request and reviewing changes.
   * Review the site's organization
   * Review important files
+* Verify you can open a pull request and review changes.
 * Review the release process
 * Basic tools/setup for those that aren’t familiar although these are.
 * Processes (open an issue, open a PR, etc…)
 * Documentation style guidelines
+* If you are not yet a committer, fork the repository, (double check with someone if forking is always required)

 ## Sending a GitHub Pull Request

-## 2Opening An Issue for Zowe Documentation
+## Opening An Issue for Zowe Documentation

 - [Before you get started<a name="start"></a>](#before-you-get-started)
 - [Contributing to documentation<a name="contribute"></a>](#contributing-to-documentation)